-Our future profitability may depend, in part, on our ability to commercialize our product candidates in foreign markets for which we may rely on collaboration with third parties such as our collaboration with AffaMed to develop and commercialize fasedienol in key Asian markets.
+Our future profitability may depend, in part, on our ability to commercialize our product candidates in foreign markets for which we may rely on collaboration with third parties.
 If we commercialize our product candidates in foreign markets, we would be subject to additional risks and uncertainties, including:

-- our customers' ability to obtain reimbursement for our product candidates in foreign markets; - our inability to directly control commercial activities because we are relying on third parties; - the burden of complying with complex and changing foreign regulatory, tax, accounting and legal requirements; - different medical practices and customs in foreign countries affecting acceptance in the marketplace; - import or export licensing requirements; - longer accounts receivable collection times; - longer lead times for shipping;

-- language barriers for technical training; - reduced protection of intellectual property rights, different standards of patentability and different availability of prior art in some foreign countries as compared with the U.S.; - the existence of additional potentially relevant third-party intellectual property rights; - foreign currency exchange rate fluctuations; and - the interpretation of contractual provisions governed by foreign laws in the event of a contract dispute.
+- our customers' ability to obtain reimbursement for our product candidates in foreign markets; - our inability to directly control commercial activities because we are relying on third parties; - the burden of complying with complex and changing foreign regulatory, tax, accounting and legal requirements; - different medical practices and customs in foreign countries affecting acceptance in the marketplace; - import or export licensing requirements; - longer accounts receivable collection times; - longer lead times for shipping; - language barriers for technical training; - reduced protection of intellectual property rights, different standards of patentability and different availability of prior art in some foreign countries as compared with the U.S.; - the existence of additional potentially relevant third-party intellectual property rights; - foreign currency exchange rate fluctuations; and - the interpretation of contractual provisions governed by foreign laws in the event of a contract dispute.